In this article, we will cover all you need to know to understand astrophotography as a beginner.

 1. Astrophotography acquisition software

-As a beginner, Stellarium and PhotoPills are the easiest options for planning your shots, especialy if you are concentrating on landscape or planetary astrophotography.
+As a beginner, Stellarium and PhotoPills are the easiest options for planning your shots, especially if you are concentrating on landscape or planetary astrophotography.

 2. Astrophotography stacking and post-production software